thomaswpp/mpquic-sbd/README.md

 # MPQUIC-SBD: Multipath QUIC with support of the RFC8382 Standard for Shared Bottleneck Detection

-This repository contains software artefacts that we implemented for research purposes of the publication:
+This repository contains software artefacts that we have implemented for research purposes of the publication:

  [1] A First Look at Adaptive Video Streaming over Multipath QUIC with Shared Bottleneck Detection.
 To appear in Proceedings of The 14th ACM Multimedia Systems Conference (MMSys’23), June 07-10, 2023, BC, Vancouver, Canada.

-To enable our implementation of the RFC8382 SBD standard in MPQUIC, we extend the [MPQUIC's golang implementation](https://multipath-quic.org) from [Q. D. Coninck and O. Bonaventure](https://doi.org/10.1145/3143361.3143370), who in turn extend the [QUIC's golang implementation](https://github.com/lucas-clemente/quic-go).
+To enable our RFC8382 SBD standard implementation in MPQUIC protocol, we extend the most popular [MPQUIC's golang implementation](https://multipath-quic.org) from [Q. D. Coninck and O. Bonaventure](https://doi.org/10.1145/3143361.3143370), who in turn extend the [QUIC's golang implementation](https://github.com/lucas-clemente/quic-go).

-All source code is targeted to run on Linux Ubuntu 64-bit machines.

 ## 1. This repository